bford/cofo/README.md

----
-draft: true
-title: Efficient Stream Embedding with Composable Binary Encoding (CBE)
+# Composable Binary Encoding (CBE)
-url: /draft/cbe/
----

-An old problem in data format design is embedding an arbitrary variable-length byte sequence in a longer one, so that a decoder can tell unambiguously where the embedded string ends.
+We often want to embed a veriable-length binary string into a longer string or stream, so that a decoder can find the end of the embedded string unambiguously.
-This problem is ubiquitous in the design of machine-readable data formats, which often hierarchically compose large and complex data streams from sequences of nested substrings and strings using simpler encodings.
-Embedding challenges include encoding and decoding simplicity, keeping space overheads low and predictable for both small and large embedded strings, and allowing for stream processing in which an encoder must start writing an embedded sequence before knowing how long it will be.

-This post proposes a scheme I'll call *composable binary encoding* or *CBE*, which represents a point in this vast design space with a particularly attractive combination of properties.
+*Composable binary encoding* or *CBE* is an encoding scheme designed to solve this (and only this) problem simply and efficiently.
 Given an arbitrary byte string of any length from zero to infinity (endless), CBE embeds it in a larger byte sequence such that: